Two Equivalent Realizations of Trigonometric Dynamical Affine Quantum Group $U_{q,x}(\widehat{sl_2})=U_{q,\lambda}(\widehat{sl_2})$, Drinfeld Currents and Hopf Algebroid Structures: -Hopf Algebroid Structures

 \subsection{Concluding Remarks and Questions}

-It is natural to ask whether the results presented in this article can be extended to the higher-rank algebras, since the Ding-Frenkel equivalence holds at least for $U_q(\glnh)$.
+The main theorem in this article has been extended by the author to $U_{q,x}(\glnh)$ and to $U_{q,x}(gl_n)$ and will appear elsewhere.
 After completing this study, there appeared a new definition of elliptic $U_{q,p}{\widehat{(\frak{g})}}$ associated to any untwisted affine Lie algebra \cite{Knew} for arbitrary values of $p$, that can be identified at $p=0$ with the definition given here of $U_{q,x}(\slth)$ (see Theorem 2.2 in \cite{Knew}).
-The precise details will be discussed elsewhere.

-Finally, it would be interesting to find a relationship of $U_{q,x}(\slth)$ with the elliptic algebra $U(2)$ in \cite{KNR} when c=0.
+Our main result also extends to the elliptic case, i.e. to $U_{q,p}(\glnh)$ and will be discussed in a separate publication.
+Finally, it would be interesting to find a relationship of $U_{q,x}(\slth)$, when c=0, with the elliptic algebra $U(2)$ in \cite{KNR} .